JamesParrott/supabase-cloudflared/SELF_HOST_WITH_TUNNEL.md

 Populate the env variables specific to your deployment, including those to be kept secret, e.g.:
 CLOUDFLARED_TOKEN

-Either comment out the SMTP section, or set SMTP_* to your email senders creds
+Either comment out the SMTP section, or set SMTP_* to your email sender's creds